awsdocs/amazon-fsx-lustre-user-guide/doc_source/using-backups-fsx.md

 The following procedure guides you through how to restore a backup using the console to create a new file system\.

 **Note**
-You can only restore your backup to a file system of the same deployment type, throughput per unit of storage, and storage capacity as the original\.
+You can only restore your backup to a file system of the same deployment type, throughput per unit of storage, storage capacity, and AWS Region as the original\.
+You can increase your restored file system's storage capacity after it becomes available\.
+For more information, see [Managing storage and throughput capacity](managing-storage-capacity.md)\.

 **To restore a file system from a backup**